steelwheels/KiwiScript/KiwiLibrary/Document/Class/Database.md

 ### `delete` method
 Delete the record named `identifier`.
 ````
-delete(identifier: String) -> Object?
+delete(identifier: String) -> Bool
 ````
 #### Return value
-The deleted object.
-When the record is not found, this value will be `undefined`.
+When he deleting is succeeded, this value will be 'true'.

 ### `commit` method
 Tell the database that creating and writing records are finished.